wecanwork/CV/README.md

 grunt build
 ```

-This will run also open the CV in your default browser where you can view, print or save it.
+This will also open the CV in your default browser where you can view, print or save it.